 1865 – Victorian Brick and Iron bridge built over River Wey to replace medieval wooden bridge.

-1876 – The St James graveyard filled so a new cemetery was created in Brooklands Lane.
+1876 – The St James graveyard was full up so a new cemetery was created in Brooklands Lane.

 1888 – St James’ chancel extended.

-1890 – 1st February – Weybridge became the first in England to be wholly lit by electricity – but because overhead lines were not popular, the local authority decided to go over to gas,
+1890 – 1st February – Weybridge town became the first in England to be wholly lit by electricity – the old generating station was in Church Walk.
+It was built in 1890 by the Weybridge Electric Supply Company for lighting the streets but closed after six years because overhead lines were not popular, and the local authority decided to go over to gas.

 1891 – Weybridge’s population has reached 3,944.

 1890s – Portmore Park Estate and The Quadrant developed by Arthur Cobbett, who died in 1906.